balajiRRK/recursive-descent-interpreter/README.md

   cd /Tokenizer tests
   ```

-4. Run the .sh script in your chosen directory:
+4. Run the .sh script in your chosen directory (run in any Unix-like environment):
   ```
   ./tester.sh
   ```